nukesz/nukesz.github.io/content/post/first-game.md

 # Create the first game

 After reading and following along the [design environment post](../design-environment) you should have a fully working environment and we can start creating our first game.
-Using the gdx setup tool from libgdx it's pretty straigthforward to use.
+Using the gdx setup tool from libgdx it's pretty straightforward to use.
 I recommend to read the official [documentation](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle) how to run and configure the tool.
 However there are some trick and tips what you need to be aware of and do after the game has been created.
 Lets download the [jar](https://libgdx.badlogicgames.com/nightlies/dist/gdx-setup.jar) and run it.
 ```
 $ java -jar gdx-setup.jar
 ```